MihailIca1187/CO2403_Team_Project/README.txt

 Make sure all 3 APK files, not folders are on your android device to play said software and game.

-Note: Code in project is C#
+Code in project is C#